PR & Partnerships, SEO

 • Government / Non-Profit Organisations

-However, a huge portion of those mentions don’t include a link to the brand’s website.
+However, many mentions don’t include links to the brand’s website.

-Brand mentions represent a golden opportunity for brands to earn links back to their website.
-That exercise though, is not strictly limited to the brand itself.
-Mentions of general managers, CEOs and anyone that works in the company can also present an opportunity, should the context be suitable.
+Brand mentions represent a golden opportunity for brands to earn links to their website.
+That exercise, though, is not strictly limited to the brand itself.
+Mentions of general managers, CEOs and anyone who works in the company can also present an opportunity, should the context be suitable.

 The process can be split into four steps and repeated in a recurring fashion.
-The more frequent the brand is mentioned the larger the prospect list will be and the longer it would take to complete the process:
+The more frequently the brand is mentioned, the larger the prospect list will be and the longer it will take to complete the process:

 Prospect